keisokoo/utaku/docs/PrivacyPolicy.md

 - `"webRequest"`

-  - **Purpose**: To monitor and manipulate web requests.
+  - **Purpose**: To Monitor web requests and collect image or video urls.
   - **Usage**: UTAKU checks the headers of the network resources requested by the website for further operations like media downloading.

 - `"<all_urls>"`
   - **Purpose**: To allow content scripts, stylesheets, and webRequest operations on all websites.
   - **Usage**: UTAKU needs access to all URLs for its content scripts, stylesheets, and webRequest functionalities to work properly.
+In addition to the pop-up window, UTAKU requires a download control screen for each tab.

 **Note: UTAKU does not collect any personal or sensitive data.**